ADSLAB-URyukyu/scs-sars-cov-2/README.md

 ## About
-This site is for Supplementary Information for Article ''XXXXXXX''
+This site is for Supplementary Information for Article *Self and nonself short constituent sequences of amino acids in the SARS-CoV-2 proteome for vaccine development* by Joji M. Otaki<sup>1</sup>, Wataru Nakasone<sup>2</sup>, Morikazu Nakamura<sup>2</sup>

+1 The BCPH Unit of Molecular Physiology, Department of Chemistry, Biology and Marine Science, University of the Ryukyus, Okinawa 903-0213, Japan

+2 Computer Science and Intelligent Systems Unit, Department of Engineering, Faculty of Engineering, University of the Ryukyus, Okinawa 903-0213, Japan

 This site provides the following supplementary information
  * Source Codes for Human SCS Analysis,